First, let me state a fact; most household cleaning product contains toxic substances.

 If that’s not enough, then try pouring in half a cup of baking soda then half cup vinegar.
 Pour in boiling water after 15 minutes to wash off residue.

 Avoid using vinegar with a commercial drain cleaner because it’ll create dangerous fumes.

 Coffee or Tea Stains

 For those of you who drink coffee or tea every day, there’s a big chance that the cups you use have stains.

 One way of cleaning these types of stains would be soaking a sponge on vinegar and use it to wipe the stained part of the cup.

 You don’t need chemicals to deodorize certain parts of your home.
-For instance instead of using a air freshening spray inside your garage, a slice of onion will help absorb the nasty odor.
+For instance, instead of using an air freshening spray inside your garage, a slice of onion will help absorb the nasty odor.

-If your food containers begin to smell, just soak them in warm water and baking soda.
-In sink garbage disposal units that need some freshening up will benefit from a lemon or orange peel that goes through it.
+If your food containers begin to smell, soak them in warm water and baking soda.
+In-sink garbage disposal units that need some freshening up will benefit from a lemon or orange peel that goes through it.